|Address:||1-2-12 Nomachi, Kanazawa-shi, Ishikawa-ken [map]|

 |Hours:||9am to 4:30pm|

-One of Kanazawa’s most popular attractions, Myoryoji is a temple that was built with numerous hidden passages, secret staircases and other ingenious features to protect the temple guests and guardians.
+One of Kanazawa’s most popular attractions, Myoryuji is a Buddhist temple that was built with numerous hidden passages, secret staircases and other ingenious features to protect the temple guests and guardians.

 “Ninja Temple” is actually a misnomer as the temple had absolutely nothing to do with Ninja.
 Rather, it was a secret place of worship and retreat for the ruling Maeda clan who ruled the Kaga Domain with Kanazawa at its center.
 All the hidden doors, rooms, staircases and hallways served as protection in the case of attack.
 When the temple was built, the Tokugawa shogunate only allowed buildings to be two stories high.
 Myoryuji is actually 4 stories high, so the upper stories were ingeniously hidden.
 Descending from the third to the second floor, there is a tiny room that was designed specifically if the Maeda Daimyo needed to commit seppuku ritual suicide.
 Luckily, the room was never required for its intended purpose.
 If the temple had been under attack and the room had been used, the temple presumably would have been razed to the ground.